 Taking care of your Aardvark trophy

-Using the helpful tips below, it’s important to take extra care of your prized aardvark trophy to make sure it stays in perfect shape for years to come.
+Using the helpful tips below, it’s important to take extra care of your prized Aardvark trophy to make sure it stays in perfect shape for years to come.

-• To keep your aardvark mounts looking their best, it’s important to put them in the right place with the right temperature and humidity.
+• To keep your Aardvark mounts looking their best, it’s important to put them in the right place with the right temperature and humidity.

 • To keep your mounts from fading over time, try not to hang them next to a sunny window where they will be in direct sunlight for a long time.
 If you can, don’t put taxidermy near direct heat sources like furnace vents or wood stoves.